Not Quite Old Enough For Novelty To Set In

 Unfortunately, this additional information did nothing to add to my enjoyment of this episode.
-If anything, it made me feel for her as this seems to be the point in her life where she started the transition from serious, acclaimed, award-winning actress into a late in life career of playing nothing but the comedically senile mom.
+If anything, it made me feel for her as this seems to be the point in our host’s life where she started the transition from serious, acclaimed, award-winning actress into a late in life career of playing nothing but the comedically senile mom.

-I'm not sure how much experience she had doing comedy at this stage in her career but she definitely seemed new to the genre, or at least new to being the start of a comedic situation.
+I'm not sure how much experience she had doing comedy at this stage in her career, but she definitely seemed new to the genre, or at least new to being the start of a comedic situation.
 This might be why most of her sketches seemed melodramatic when they weren't just throwing her into the background.

-All of that said about whether or not she has experience in the comedy genre, her acting was still pretty spot on and I never blame the host for the content.
+All of that said about whether or not she has experience in the comedy genre, her acting was still pretty spot on, and I never blame the host for the content.
 Now with that, it's time to move on to share what I saw as I give you...

 The Wicker Breakdown:

-- Aykroyd returns as his Cable Access Telepsychic who seems to make predictions on a whim.
+Aykroyd returns as his Cable Access Telepsychic who seems to make predictions on a whim.
 He answers several questions before predicting that the show would start after the announcement of, "Live from New York...

 Maureen Stapleton opens the show with a monolog about how excited she is to do another live show and then goes on to ramble about trying to get tickets to the taping for her family in a story that goes absolutely nowhere but to the first commercial break.

-- Next, we get a repeat of the commercial for Navy recruitment showing the mundane tasks while promising the life of a hero.
+Next, we get a repeat of the commercial for Navy recruitment showing the mundane tasks while promising the life of a hero.

 Garrett Morris then plays Idi Amin as a sloppy, rude, house guest that misses all the cues that it's time for him to leave.
-The premise is hilarious and the joke would be good but then it goes on way too long and eventually transitions into a quick ad for a hotel after they finally talk Idi into the idea that he's overstayed his welcome and this hotel would be the new place for him to stay.
+The premise is hilarious, and the joke would be good but then it goes on way too long and eventually transitions into a quick ad for a hotel after they finally talk Idi into the idea that he's overstayed his welcome, and this hotel would be the new place for him to stay.

 Linda Ronstadt and Phoebe Snow hit the stage to perform It's In His Kiss.

 This is followed by a fake ad for the Roach Brothel, just like the roach motel but with hooker roaches.
 We also cut to a quick sketch where the activities of the Roach Brothel trap as a roach John Belushi gets lured to his doom.

-- Maureen then gets a visit from her daughter Gilda, who is there to try and take Maureen out for her birthday.
+Maureen then gets a visit from her daughter Gilda, who is there to try and take Maureen out for her birthday.
 The two then just bicker back and forth about how Gilda isn't living up to Maureen's best friend's daughter.
-The bickering all cliche about not having children or meeting the right man.
-There is a funny moment when Gilda snaps and admits to all of her flaws but even that is pretty cliche and bland.
+The bickering is all cliche about not having children or meeting the right man.
+There is a funny moment when Gilda snaps and admits to all of her flaws, but even that is pretty cliche and bland.

-- Once again, Jane and Bill host the news with a Point Counter-Point between Jane and Aykroyd over the use of nuclear power and a visit from Belushi who ends up freaking out about the space station Sky Lab's unpredictable return to the planet.
+Once again, Jane and Bill host the news with a Point Counter-Point between Jane and Aykroyd over the use of nuclear power and a visit from Belushi who ends up freaking out about the space station Sky Lab's unpredictable return to the planet.